xlp0/PublishedVaults/StudyNotes/Literature/People/Tiago Forte.md

 project: Building a Second Brain
 ---

 Tiago Forte is a productivity expert, entrepreneur, and the author of "Building a Second Brain: An Illustrated Guide to Using Digital Notebooks for Creative Learning, Personal Knowledge Management, and Scholarly Research."
-He is best known for his expertise in [[personal knowledge management]] and has developed a system called "[[Building a Second Brain]]" that helps individuals organize and utilize their digital information effectively.
+He is best known for his expertise in [[Personal Knowledge Management]] and has developed a system called "[[Building a Second Brain]]" that helps individuals organize and utilize their digital information effectively.

 Forte is the founder of [[Forte Labs]], a company that provides training programs and resources on productivity, workflow design, and information organization.
 He has worked with various individuals and organizations to improve their productivity using his innovative methods.